ernesto1/monochrome/README.md

 $ cd ~/conky
 $ git clone https://github.com/ernesto1/monochrome.git
 ```
+This will place all the code under the `~/conky/monochrome` directory.

 Alternatively if you only want the conky configurations and their images, you can download the latest `monochrome.zip` file from the [releases page](https://github.com/ernesto1/monochrome/releases).
 This way you don't get any of the build assets.